sarahschwartz/interop-messages-defi-demo/README.md

 Open the frontend at [`http://localhost:5173/`](http://localhost:5173/).

-In your browser wallet import the account that we used for testing.
-The private key for this can be found in any of the `contracts/scripts` files.

 On the frontend, you should be able to add each network to your wallet by clicking on them.

+You can send funds to your wallet using the same `dev

-Now you can test the game with the frontend.
+Now you can test the staking and tokens contracts with the frontend.
-On a game chain, increment your score, then copy your transaction ID.
+On a staking chain, deposit some amount and then copy your transaction hash.
-On the leaderboard chain, input the transaction ID and your score, then submit them to prove the score on the leaderboard chain.
+On the rewards chain, input the transaction hash and select the staking chain you used.
+Then click the mint button to mint a token.